 Widely considered the world’s first-ever cyberweapon, Stuxnet attacked and shut down tiny industrial computers in Iran’s nuclear labs.
 Specifically, it caused uranium enrichment centrifuges to spin out of control, ultimately destroying them and stalling Iran’s nuclear program.

 The Stuxnet case represents a cyberattack on the Internet of Things (IoT).
-With IoT, we’ve increased the “attack surface area”—that is, we now have more things than ever connected to the internet that can exploited by cybercriminals.
+With IoT, we’ve increased the “attack surface area”—that is, we now have more things than ever connected to the internet that can be exploited by cybercriminals.

 As you think about the attack surface area of your home, start to think about that at the scale of a hospital with its computers, phones, infusion pumps, activity trackers, connected inhalers, thermometers, pulse oximeters, and heart rate monitors.